fleetdm/fleet/docs/Contributing/fleetctl-apply.md

     );
 ```

-Labels can also be "manually managed".
-When defining the label, reference hosts
+Labels can also be manually managed.
+When defining a manual label, reference hosts
 by hostname:

 ```yaml